 This organization was not very concerned with collective bargaining but rather with: “the mutual protection of the working class of BC against the great influx of Chinese; to use all legitimate means for the suppression of their immigration; to assist each other in the obtaining of employment; and to devise means for the amelioration of the condition of the working class of this Province in general.”

-On September 5, in Bellingham Washington, just 40 kilometers to the south, gangs of white thugs rounded up the city’s East Indian mill workers and ordered them out of town.
+On September 5, 1907, in Bellingham Washington, just 40 kilometers to the south, gangs of white thugs rounded up the city’s East Indian mill workers and ordered them out of town.
 Many headed north to Vancouver by train or on foot to escape the violence, but they would find little refuge.
 The AEL had already placed South Asians clearly in its sights, with demands to prevent the landing of the steamship Athenian because it was carrying 150 ‘Hindus’ from Hong Kong.

 By 1921, the Asiatic Exclusion League, somewhat dormant since the 1907 riot, resurfaced and claimed to have 40,000 B.C. members.
 Pressure from this group led to the passage of the Chinese Immigration Act of 1923, which ended virtually all Chinese immigration to Canada.
 Only teachers, church personnel and consular staff are allowed in.
 The impact of this was immediate: Asian workers made up 20 percent of the workforce in 1918, yet only 12 percent by 1925.
 Over the next twenty years, no more than 50 Chinese immigrants were able to make their way to Canada.